christurgeon/Huffman-Compression/README.md

 # Huffman Compression Implementation

 This repository was created for learning purposes.
-It includes the ability to specify files to be compressed on the command line and it then writes out the compressed files to the current working directory.
+It allows the user to speicfy which files to be compressed by providing command line arguments.
+It also allows the user to decode the encoded file.

 # Usage